 Skip packing a bag and making hotel reservations.
-There are tons of great day trip ideas from Cincinnati that are perfect for adding a little adventure in your week.
+There are tons of unique day trips from Cincinnati that are perfect for adding a little adventure in your week.

 While Cincinnati is a fantastic tourist destination in and of itself, it also makes an excellent base for exploring the surrounding area.
 While frequent day trips from Cincinnati include visits to Indianapolis, IN, and Columbus, OH, we have compiled a unique list of fun places and experiences that are lesser-known.